Pavilion4ik/fastapi-prac/README.md

 ```

 # How to check
-You must go to http://127.0.0.1:8000/docs and you will see swagger-documentation for API.
+You should go to http://127.0.0.1:8000/docs and you will see swagger-documentation for API.

 # Technologies used:
 * Alembic